 About the Author

 Ross is deeply concerned.
-The Canadian media have not published one article on the CPP’s gigantic $224 surplus.
-He has been fed evasive responses by ten top Canadian actuaries denying the surplus.
+The Canadian media have not published one article on the CPP’s gigantic $500 billion surplus.
+He has been fed evasive responses by ten senior Canadian actuaries denying the surplus.
 He has proof that our Chief Actuary, the watchdog of as much as 10% or most Canadians’ lifetime earnings, has “cooked the books” to bury the surplus.
-And it appears the deep pockets of the financial industry are selfishly rigging the system so that they can profit while many millions of Canadians lose.
-Ms. Freeland and Mr. Carney have written books that claim our capitalist system is rigged to favour the super-rich.
-Politicians, likely thanks to generous secret donations, are conveniently turning a blind eye to this CPP injustice.

 CPP Investments’ founder

 Ross’s second cousin, John MacNaughton, was CEO of CPP Investments from 1999 to 2004.
 Up until 1999 the fund was comprised of mostly low risk bonds and guaranteed income certificates.
 John spearheaded a move to invest in slightly riskier investments, including stocks, private equity, real estate and much more, worldwide.
 This change in investment strategy generated large profits for the public at very little risk.
-John’s initial investment strategy has helped make CPP Investments likely the best pension fund investor in the world today.
+John’s initial investment strategy has helped make CPP Investments the best pension fund investor in the world today.

 Regrettably, John has passed on, before Ross started his CPP investigation.
 The two only met once, for ten minutes.
 John would have been a powerful ally in securing revised, appropriate CPP legislation.